- Writer: Velveteen Mind (personal blog)

 - Read Velveteen Mind's Gulf Coast Disaster Series

 - Co-host and organizer of The People's Party, one of the largest social media parties of the year.
 Traditionally held the night before the BlogHer conference, the goal of The People's Party is to create an inclusive ice-breaker for both new and experienced conference attendees.
 Since its inception, The People's Party has changed the face of women's social media conference party culture, evolving from a privately organized public event to an official BlogHer community party.
-2012 is the 6th annual party.

 We've grown exponentially, but our mission remains the same: